| Go to the first, previous, next, last section, table of contents.

 a database or statement handle method, it affects tracing for the given

 handle (and any future children of the handle).
-Setting $trace_level
+Setting$trace_levelto 2 provides detailed trace information.
+Setting$trace_levelto 0

 disables tracing.
 Trace output goes to the standard error output by